 In an attempt to make Missy look bad Karen starts spreading lies around school and telling a group of girls that Missy had slept with their boyfriends.
 The angry girls stalk out Missy and confront her, screaming at her and then jumping her.

-After the incident an unknown student approaches Missy and tells her “Karen’s the one spreading the rumor about you.”
+After the incident a student approaches Missy and tells her “Karen’s the one spreading the rumor about you.”

 “Missy was so mad at the girl for telling her it was Karen’s fault.
 Missy “knew” Karen would never do anything like that.”
 Irene Avila would later say.

-Colby Canyon, a campground 45 minutes from Arleta is known as Wicky Up.
+Colby Canyon is a campground 45 minutes from Arleta which is also known as Wicky Up.
 Local teens regularly go there to hang out and party and the three girls are quite familiar with the place.

 September 1985 — Eva Chirumbolo, 17, moves in with Karen.
 Laura is employed at a bakery shop.

 September 21, 1985 – 12 days prior the murder — Karen spots Missy at a local park in Arleta and attacks her with a beer bottle, slaps and pushes her before friends break up the fight.
-During this time Karen and Laura, fed up, get together and formulated a plot to get ‘rid’ of Missy once and for all.
-They wanted her gone for good.
+During this time Karen and Laura, fed up, get together and formulated a plot to get rid of Missy once and for all.

-Several days before the murder – Karen and Laura pretend to forgive Missy.
-She is excited that her two best friends are back in her life and her excitement is easily noticeable by Irene.
+Several days before the murder – Karen and Laura pretend to apologize to Missy.
+She is excited that her two best friends are back in her life and her excitement is easily noticeable by her mother.

-The afternoon of October 1, 1985 — Laura and Karen put their plan into action.
+The afternoon of October 1, 1985 — Laura and Karen prepare to put their plan into action.

 Laura calls Missy and asks if she wants to hang out and go to Stonehurst Park and talk.
 Missy excitedly agrees and tells her mom of her plans, saying; “I’m going out with Laura, we’re going to Stonehurst Park.
 Promise to be home by 8PM” – As she’s leaving she turns to her mother and says “I love you”, which put a smile on Irene’s face.